Lizard buzzard

-The lizard buzzard (Kaupifalco monogrammicus) or lizard hawk, is a bird of prey in the family Accipitridae.
+The lizard buzzard (Kaupifalco monogrammicus), or lizard hawk, is a bird of prey in the family Accipitridae.
+It is the only species placed in the genus Kaupifalco.
 It is native to Sub-Saharan Africa.
 Despite its name, it may be more closely related to the Accipiter hawks than the Buteo buzzards.

 Taxonomy

 Molecular phylogenetic studies have revealed that the lizard buzzard is not closely related to Buteo buzzards but rather to Accipiter hawks.
 This extends to morphological associations, e.g. the lizard buzzard has pointed and fairly short wings.
 Despite the lizard buzzard inhabiting Africa, phylogenetic evidence indicates that its closest relatives are the two Microspizias hawks of Central and South America.

 Description

 The lizard buzzard is a smallish stocky raptor with a total body length of 35–37 cm and a wingspan of about 79 cm.
 Males weigh 246 g, females 304 g on average.
 The upperparts, head and breast are grey.
 There is a vertical black line on the white throat, which distinguishes this species from all other raptors.
 The belly is white with fine dark barring.
 The underwings are white with dark tips.
 The tail is black with a white tip and a single white band.
 The eyes are dark reddish brown to black.
 The cere and legs are red to orange red.
 Sexes are similar.
 The flight pattern is undulating like a thrush.
-The juvenile lizard buzzard resembles the adult, the only variations are slight brown tinge to the wings with an orange yellow cere and legs.
+The juvenile lizard buzzard resembles the adult; the only variations are slight brown tinge to the wings with an orange yellow cere and legs.